Skip to content

 style DONE fill:#888,stroke:#333,color:#fff

-The callback receives a handle to the fired timer, allowing a single function to serve multiple timers:
+The callback receives a handle to the fired timer and the user_data pointer supplied at init/create, so a single handler can serve multiple timers:

 {